alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 It got so bad that Snopes has an article [debunking these claims](https://www.snopes.com/fact-check/facebook-ai-developed-own-language/).
 The whole story was very laughable and silly then, and was mostly a lesson in what stories go viral rather than anything else.

-...I feel it is a bit less silly when o1 does it.
+I feel it's less silly when o1 does it.
 Because o1 is a significantly more powerful model, with a *much* stronger natural language bias, presumably not trained adversarially.
 So where are these weird codeword-style tokens coming from?
 What's pushing the RL to *not* use natural language?